 Results.
 Mothers of children with disabilities indicated that the attitude of the professionals, communication among team members, and listening behaviors contribute to the formation of a positive or negative parent-professional relationship.
 Recommendation were provided by the mothers to facilitate positive interactions.

 Calk, P. (2020).
 Parents of Children with Physical Impairments and their Relationship with Intervention Team Members: A Case Study.
-Online Journal of Interprofessional Health Promotion, 2(1).
+Journal of Interprofessional Practice and Collaboration, 2(1).
 Retrieved from https://repository.ulm.edu/ojihp/vol2/iss1/1